ska-telescope/developer.skatelescope.org/src/howto/oci-multiple-image-build.rst

       make oci-build-all

-By default, this command will look into all directories under the `images/` directories and build them.
+By default, this command will look into all directories under the `images/` directory and build them.
 If we want to filter what images we want to build, we can do:

 1. Configure images to build: